 Marketing tactics are pronounced dead on a daily basis, print has more lives than a cat.
 The latest addition to the “it’s dead” category is brand loyalty.
-Retailers and marketers alike are pronouncing brand loyalty dead.
+Retailers and marketers alike are pronouncing retail brand loyalty dead.

 Why?
 Because a lot of brands are seeing a drop off in repeat customer purchases and changing consumer spending habits.

 In reality, brand loyalty isn’t dead.
 There are however two camps forming in the world of retail.
 Brands that are loved and brands that are hated.
 You can imagine which one has the best brand loyalty metrics.
 There is no room in the middle, middle of the road brands are treated with indifference and their once loyal customers abandon them for a competitor with better customer experience.

 Toys R Us, BHS and Mothercare are just some of the big names lost in the past decade.
 Moreover, with almost 10,000 retail jobs lost in the first three weeks of 2020 alone retailers are looking more vulnerable than ever.

 So why are retailers failing?

 Whilst it’s impossible to pin down the collapse of so many retailers and factors like business rates and increasing labour costs may contribute, the common theme amongst them all is a lack of agility and ability to adapt.
 A perfect storm is happening right now in retail and eCommerce and the list of threats is growing.

 - Consumers call the shots in 2020.
 Brands need to move away from being brand centric to become more customer-focused.
 They must immerse themselves in their audience, learn about their wants, needs, and aspirations and make time for real customer interaction.
 Spending time to develop meaningful connections with customers is key to standing out in the increasingly competitive retail landscape.